Knavneet/Knavneet.github.io/README.md

 # Bangalore, India 🇮🇳
 - [Linkedin](https://www.linkedin.com/in/navneet-kumar-432790147/)

-#### I am an accomplished Data Scientist with 6 years of experience, proficient in analyzing and interpreting complex data sets using advanced statistical methods and machine learning algorithms.
+#### I am an accomplished Data Scientist with multiple years of experience, proficient in analyzing and interpreting complex data sets using advanced statistical methods and machine learning algorithms.

 #### With a Master's degree in Signal Processing & Machine Learning, I possess a deep understanding of Generative AI(Large language models), software engineering, Time Series Analysis, and deep learning.